Shiobara, a historic resort village with a 1000-year history

 The Houkigawa River and Nanatsuiwa Bridge

 There is a foot spa near Nanatsuiwa Bridge, available for free.
-Nanatsuiwa Bridge is 5-min walk away from Shiobara Visitor Center.
+Nanatsuiwa Bridge is 5 minutes walk from Shiobara Visitor Center.

 From Tokyo to Shiobara by train and bus